Macrometacorp/docs/docs/photoniq/prerendering/synthetic-interactions/manage-scroll-interactions.md

 <Tabs groupId="operating-systems4">
 <TabItem value="console" label="Web Console">

-Follow these instructions to update scroll global configurations in the web console.
+Follow these instructions to update a scroll global configuration in the web console.

 1. Log in to your Prerendering dashboard.
 2. Click **Synthetic Interactions**.
-3. Select the origin that you want to edit the global configuration of.
+3. Select the origin for which you want to edit the global configuration.
 4. Click to expand **Scroll**.
 5. In the **Actions** field, click the pencil icon next to the global configuration that you want to edit.
 6. Update any values desired and then click **Update**.